jitendrasuthar1998/user-management-dashboard/README.md

 ## Demo

-You can view the live demo of the app on [Netlify](https://user-management-dashboard-by-jitendrasuthar1998.netlify.app/).
+You can see the live demo of the app on [Netlify](https://user-management-dashboard-by-jitendrasuthar1998.netlify.app/).

 ## Tech Stack